Closest Thing to Steroids: Top 5 Alternatives

 It would make sense that HGH could increase a person’s risk of cancer, as it raises IGF-1 levels (a surrogate marker for cancer).

 Also, HGH can cause a protruding effect to the abdomen, also known as ‘HGH gut’, due to an increase in visceral fat — causing a bloated look to the midsection.

 Anabolic steroids can also cause this same blocky appearance in the abdomen; however, it is less pronounced than HGH.
-This difference can be attributed to HGH causing greater fluctuations in insulin and blood sugar levels.
+We hypothesize the difference to be attributed in HGH causing greater fluctuations in insulin and blood sugar levels (6).

 HGH is not currently approved for cosmetic use, and thus bodybuilders often purchase it via the black market; as prescriptions are only possible if a person has clinically low endogenous levels.

 - Significant fat loss

 If a bodybuilder wanted to stay 100% natural and operate within the confines of the law, testosterone boosters can be used — such as d-aspartic acid, tribulus terrestris, ZMA and various others.

 There is research to suggest such herbs and amino acids have positive effects on testosterone levels (7); however, they are unlikely to cause exceptional elevations.